 Missandei Is Dead.
 Long Live Nathalie Emmanuel

 She met her end on Game of Thrones.
-Now, Nathalie Emmanuel is ready for her meet-cute in Four Weddings and a Funeral.
+Now, Nathalie Emmanuel is ready for her next project in Four Weddings and a Funeral.

 Advertisement

-Tropic of C La Plage Top in Check, available at TropicofC.com; Cyclas Waterfall Ruffle Silk Skirt; Cyclas Polka-Dot Silk Top; Brother Vellies Yin Yang Doodle Boot, $995 USD, available at BrotherVellies.com.
+Tropic of C La Plage Top in Check, £103, available at TropicofC.com; Cyclas Waterfall Ruffle Silk Skirt; Cyclas Polka-Dot Silk Top; Brother Vellies Yin Yang Doodle Boot, £817, available at BrotherVellies.com.

 Advertisement